-Facebook allows you to have a stream that lasts for up to four hours.
+Facebook allows you to have a stream lasting up to four hours.

 You don’t need to use all four, but I’d say go for at least two or three.

-The longer you’re live, the greater the chance you’ll have of getting more people to watch.
+The longer you’re going out live, the greater your chance of getting more people to watch.